Best Credit Cards for Students in 2026

 Fees and interest rates

 Paying your balance in full each month is the most effective way to avoid interest entirely, which is mainly what you should be aiming for as a student.
-This said, it's still worth looking for cards with no annual fee and reasonable rates in case you carry a balance.

 How to use a student credit card to build credit